PremRawat.com’s writer, Marcia Newman, recently caught up with 32-year-old media spokeswoman Lumka Ngxoli, based in Cape Town, South Africa.

 PremRawat.com: Speaking of youth, in 2017, Prem visited a “red zone” elementary school in Sebokeng.
 You and his film crew were with Prem that day.
 What was that like?

-It’s one thing when you pay somebody to build a house, then you walk away and come back.
-You find the house is already built.
-It’s a completely different thing when you see this transition of these young minds moving from darkness to light.
-And then to literally now have hope.
-When we were leaving the school, you could see all these children melt and dis-arm some of those survival skills.
-They ran after Prem and they were smiling and yelling with joy.
+It’s one thing when you pay somebody to build a house, then you walk away and come back—and you find the house is already built.
+It’s a completely different thing when you see this transition of these young minds moving from darkness to light—and then to literally now have hope.
+When we were leaving the school, you could see all these children melt and disarm some of those survival skills.
+They ran after Prem, and they were smiling and yelling with joy.

 PremRawat.com: Thank you so much for sharing that.
-If it’s OK, could we pivot?
+If it’s okay, could we pivot?
 Let’s talk about food.
-In your 2017 encounter with Prem and Mrs. Rawat in Cape Town, you were kicking around this creative idea of him starting a cooking show.
-It could be filmed while Prem is traveling and speaking to people through various parts of the world, incorporating their local cuisines.
+In your 2017 encounter with Prem and Mrs. Rawat in Cape Town, you were kicking around this creative idea of him starting a cooking show that could be filmed while Prem is traveling and speaking to people through various parts of the world, incorporating their local cuisines.